 Prior to his appointment as DPP, Ken Macdonald was regarded as one of the country's top defence lawyers.
 Chambers and Partners directory repeatedly listed him as a starred silk in criminal law and fraud and described him as 'possessing terrific gravitas', and as being 'premier league' and 'completely fantastic'.

-Particularly well known for his ability to confront complex issues of detail with concision and clarity, he specialises in business and corporate crime and associated extraditions, financial regulatory work, market offences, export control violations, terrorism, human rights and media law.
-His clients have included overseas governments, international media organisations, prominent British arms companies, major foreign defence corporations and many private individuals.
+Particularly well known for his ability to confront complex issues of detail with concision and clarity, he specialises in business and corporate crime and associated extraditions, financial regulatory work, market offences, export control violations, terrorism, and human rights law.
+His clients have included overseas governments, banks and financial institutions, international media organisations, prominent British and foreign corporations in all major sectors, and many private individuals at home and abroad.

-In the 2008 inaugural Times Law 100, he was listed fourth most influential lawyer in the United Kingdom, directly behind the Senior Law Lord, the Secretary of State for Justice and the Lord Chief Justice.
+In the 2008 inaugural Times Law 100, he was listed fourth most influential lawyer in the United Kingdom, directly behind the Senior Law Lord, the Secretary of State for Justice and the Lord Chief Justice, and he invariably appears in the Law 100 and on other lists of the country's most highly regarded lawyers.

-In 2009, he became a trustee of Index on Censorship, the leading free speech advocacy group.
+Between 2009-2012, he was a trustee of Index on Censorship, the leading free speech advocacy group.

-He is a Visiting Professor of Law at the London School of Economics and a member of the Advisory Board of the Centre for Criminology at the University of Oxford.
+He was a Visiting Professor of Law at the London School of Economics from 2009-2012, and he is currently a member of the Advisory Board of the Centre for Criminology at the University of Oxford.
+He has been a member of the Oxford University Law Faculty since 2012, and he lectures widely in UK and abroad, delivering the Annual F.A.
+Mann lecture, chaired by the Lord Chief Justice, in London in November 2013.

-At the invitation of the Theresa May, the Home Secretary, he is currently overseeing a government review of counter terrorism legislation which is due to report in early 2011.
+At the invitation of the Theresa May, the Home Secretary, he is oversaw a government review of counter terrorism legislation, which reported in January 2011.

 In January 2011, he became Chair of Reprieve, in succession to the late Lord Bingham of Cornhill.